CarlosFaccelli26/hand_crafting_milestone/README.md

 # The Art House
-You can see live project on the following link [Sophie's Treasures](https://carlos-the-kingdom-art.herokuapp.com/) As you can see, Sophie's treasures project consist in a website full of functionalities; some of them are purchase items, add and remove products from the website, create a wishlist, see previous orders...Along the website, several handmade products have been collected all together, to be sold as home decor, Diy projects or gifts.
+You can see live project on the following link [The Art Kingdom](https://carlos-the-kingdom-art.herokuapp.com/) The Art Kingdom project consist in a website full of functionalities, some of them are purchase items, add and remove items on wihslist, see orders which have been made by the user etc...
-The idea of this project comes from my partner's hobbies.
-She was an inspiration as she truely believes art and handmade items are therapy to avoid the stress and the presurre coming from the society.
-At the same time she taught me to give a big value to the pieces you can make by your own.
-She always says they are little treasures, because of that the name of the website and idea of the project.
-As I was looking for something new and unique I wanted to use all her pictures along the website to show the people a bit of her art through the project.
+The prupose of the website is to collect several handmade items, all together, to sell them as home decor, diy projects or gifts.
+The inspiration to set up this project it comes from  my partner's hobbies.
+She truely believes art and handmade items are therapy to avoid the pressure and the stress is around us in the society.
+At the same time she gives a big value to the pieces you can make by your own.
+She always says they are little treasures.
+Because of that I strongly believe It will be a nice idea to show a bit of her art and share with the others throught this project.
+All the products pictures have been taken by her, however there are some pictures along the project, which being taken from a website called [PixaBay]().
-The website follow a super simple structure where we play with the contrast of neutral colours; we created the perfect balance with some pops of colour to cacth the attention of the user.
+As you can see all the website has a super simple structure where we play with the contrasts of neutral colours, giving the website the perfect balance and attractive appearance to catch up the attention of the user.
 # User Stories
 1. As a User
-  - As a user I expect an easy navigation experience through the website.
+  - As a user It will be nice to have an easy navigation experience.
 Each link with its define purpose.
-  - As a user I would like to register and log in just following super simple steps.
+  - As a user I expect the process of registration and log in simple and easy.
-  - As a user I want to have access to my previous orders and purchases.
+  - As a user I would like to be able to see the record of my previous purchases.
-  - As a user I would like to be able to add, remove and check the item from my wishlist.
+  - As a user I want to have the possibility to add, remove or read items being in my wishlist.
-  - As a user It want to add some comments below the product to give my personal opinion.
+  - As a user It will be a good option to be able to add a coment below the products.
 2. As a owner
-  - As a owner I want to assure an amazing and easy navigation experience to the user.
+  - As a owner It will be mandatory to be able to send messages once the user finish the registration form to confirm the procedure.
-  - As a owner I have to be able to send a message notification to confirm the user he completed his registration form corrcetly.
+  - As a owner I would like to have the posibility to delete any post contained of hate-speech, or inappropiate content.
-  - As a owner I want to have the possibility to control the hate-speech, being able to delete the post or coments If they go against the comunity rules of the website.
+  - As a owner I need to be able to add, edit and delete products when they may be out of stock or sold out.
-  - As a owner I need to add, edit or delete some products when they may be out of stock or sold out.
+  - As a owner I really want to assure the user an amazing navigate experience.

 # Design
 1. Color Scheme
-  - As you can see in this project, we move on from the basic colours (orange, blanck and grey).
-Main colours used along this project are following the neutral palette (brown, beige, white, cream...)
-However, you can see some black to give a pop up to the website with the goal to create a catching layout.
+  - As you can see in this project I wanted to move on from the black, orange and grey.
+Main colours used throught the webiste are more neutrals like beige, white or brown.
+However you can see some black colour to create a catching layout all together.
 2. Typography
-  - Main font used along the website is Poppins.
+  - Main font have been used along this project is, Poppins.
 3. Wireframs
   - Desktop - [View]()
   - Mobile - [View]()